 Create an Nginx Config

 You may have done this a few times before, but whatever.
-We're going to set up an Ngnix reverse proxy to listen on the port our app will be running on, which happens to be port 9100 in our case.
+We'll set up an Ngnix reverse proxy to listen on the port our app will be running on, which happens to be port 9100 in our case.
 Of course, we need to make sure this port is enabled first:

 Create a configuration file in the Nginx /sites-available folder:

 We're going to drop the standard boilerplate for a reverse proxy here.
-The domain I happen to be using for this app is golanghelloworld.hackersandslackers.app.
+The domain I happen to be using for this app is golanghelloworld.hackersandslackers.com.
 Replace this with the domain of your choice:

 Finally, these changes are applied upon Nginx restart.
 If the below produces no output, you're in the clear: